smandava98/Hybrid-Images/README.md

 # Hybrid-Images
+Description:
+Hybrid images are static images that change in interpretation as a function of the viewing distance.
+The basic idea is that high frequency tends to dominate perception when it is available, but, at a distance, only the low frequency (smooth) part of the signal can be seen.
+By blending the high frequency portion of one image with the low-frequency portion of another, you get a hybrid image that leads to different interpretations at different distances.

+How to Run:

 To run this, you first have to get two images that you want to hybridize in .png form and put these two images in the images folder in the project.